moroso/docs/OS/OS.md

 more clever than deschedule/make\_runnable.

-Pebbles uses an arguably hackish memory layout that involves direct mapping n pages of memory and calling it a kernel; we will probably want to look this over and decide if MorosOS would benefit from another approach.
+Pebbles uses an arguably hackish memory layout that involves direct mapping N pages of memory and calling it kernel memory; we will probably want to look this over and decide if MorosOS would benefit from another approach.

 We are probably doing a pretty standard page table setup.

 MorosOS will implement COW for fork.

 We should pass syscall arguments in registers instead of using "syscall packets".

 ## Kernel Libraries ##
 A proposed breakdown of library work was the following: all functions